Culinary (CUL)

 Lecture: 54

 Skills and knowledge needed for all aspects of dining room service.
 Exploration of the various styles of service.
 Table setting styles, buffet set-ups, wine and beverage service, and service as a sales tool are covered.
-Safety of both customer and staff are discussed.
-Field trip required.
+The safety of both customer and staff are discussed.

 CUL 115 Restaurant Operations